kainbozzetto/temperature/README.md

 # Client

-Developed using AngularJS and Bootstrap and therefore mobile-compatible.
+Developed using AngularJS and Bootstrap and designed to be mobile-compatible.
+Graphs produced using (Angular) ChartJS.

 ## Home